 Please CLICK HERE to visit the Sylvia Anderson website.

 In 1956, Barry Gray joined Gerry Anderson's AP Films and composed its first marionette puppet television series, The Adventures of Twizzle.
 This was followed by Torchy The Battery Boy and Four Feather Falls.
 Although best known for his score to Thunderbirds.
 Barry's work also included the themes to all the other "Supermarionation" productions, including Fireball XL5, Stingray, Captain Scarlet and the Mysterons and Joe 90 and The Secret Service.
 Additionally, Barry is known as the composer for the Anderson live-action series of the 1970s, such as UFO and Space: 1999.
-Barry Gray's music made extensive use of leitmotifs, i.e. each machine in Thunderbirds having its own theme and the eponymous title character of Joe 90 being accompanied on-screen by a wordless representation of his name.
+Barry Gray's music made extensive use of leitmotifs, i.e. each machine in Thunderbirds having its own theme.
 In 1970, Barry and his family moved from Esher to St Peter Port, Guernsey.
 Later, after his retirement, he served as resident pianist at the Old Government House Hotel.
 Barry Gray passed away in Guernsey on the 26th of April 1984.

 Please CLICK HERE to visit the official Barry Gray website.